Chuck729/Dominion/README_milestone_2.txt

 The only refactoring of code I had to do was making a change to the shuffle() method in Deck.
 I refactored in order to remove an unneaded method call.
+Some integration testing between Card and Deck and between methods in Deck.